Codeception/codeception.github.com/guides/07-AdvancedUsage.md

 }
 ```

-For unit tests tests can be skipped via attribute or by `markTestSkipped` method:
+Unit tests can be skipped via the attribute or by using `markTestSkipped` method:

 ```php
 <?php